MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Breakpoints.md

  For more information, see [How to: Break on the Next Statement](How%20to:%20Break%20on%20the%20Next%20Statement.md).

 ## Break on Errors
  You can specify that the debugger breaks execution if it encounters an error.
 If you specify that the debugger breaks on errors, then it breaks both on unhandled errors and on errors that you handle in C/AL code.
-For more information about how to handle errors, see [Avoiding Run\-Time Errors](Avoiding-Run-Time-Errors.md).
+For more information about how to handle errors, see [Avoiding Run-Time Errors](Avoiding-Run-Time-Errors.md).

  When the debugger breaks on an error, you can inspect variables and parameters and you can review the error message for the current error.
 These inspection steps can help you determine the cause of the error.